 Solely for your convenience, this Offering Circular contains translations of certain Renminbi amounts into Hong Kong dollars and Hong Kong dollars into U.S. dollars at specified rates.
-Unless it is indicated otherwise, the translation of Hong Kong dollars into U.S. dollars has been made at the rate of US\$1.00 to HK\$7.7534, the noon buying rate in effect on 31 December 2020 as set forth in the H.10 weekly statistical release of the Board of Governors of the Federal Reserve System of the United States (the 'Federal Reserve Board''); and the translation of Renminbi into Hong Kong dollars has been made at the rate of RMB0.84164 to HK\$1.00, the median rate set by the PBOC for foreign exchange transactions prevailing on 31 December 2020.
+Unless it is indicated otherwise, the translation of Hong Kong dollars into U.S. dollars has been made at the rate of US\$1.00 to HK\$7.7534, the noon buying rate in effect on 31 December 2020 as set forth in the H.10 weekly statistical release of the Board of Governors of the Federal Reserve System of the United States (the "Federal Reserve Board"); and the translation of Renminbi into Hong Kong dollars has been made at the rate of RMB0.84164 to HK\$1.00, the median rate set by the PBOC for foreign exchange transactions prevailing on 31 December 2020.
 Further information on exchange rates is set forth in "Exchange Rate" in this Offering Circular.
-You should not construe these translations as representations that the Renminbi amounts, or vice versa, as the case may be, or any Hong Kong dollar amounts have been, could have been or could actually be converted into any U.S. dollar or Hong Kong dollar amounts, or vice versa, as the case may be, or any Hong Kong dollar amounts have been, could have been or call amounts, or vice versa, at the rates indicated or at any rates or at all.
+You should not construe these translations as representations that the Renminbi amounts have been, could have been or could actually be converted into any U.S. dollar or Hong Kong dollar amounts, or vice versa, as the case may be, or any Hong Kong dollar amounts have been, could have been or could be converted into any U.S. dollar amounts, or vice versa, at the rates indicated or at any rates or at all.
 Any discrepancies in any table or elsewhere in this Offering Circular between totals and sums of amounts listed herein are due to rounding.